-Over the last few years, our approach to scaling infrastructure at Okta has focused primarily on investments in horizontal scaling and a cell-based architecture.
+Over the last few years, our approach to scaling infrastructure at Okta has focused primarily on investments in horizontal and vertical scaling and a cell-based architecture.
 Within this framework, each cell is a combination of components and services that can communicate with each other.
-At Okta, every cell is an isolated, shared-nothing, identical replica of our infrastructure, spanning from the bottom layer all the way to our edge.
+At Okta, every cell is an isolated, shared-nothing, identical replica of our infrastructure, spanning routers and load-balancers within our edge to databases.

 This approach has led to a number of benefits.
-It's allowed us to minimize the impact of disruptions, as an issue in one cell can be contained therein.
-And building this architecture across AWS regions allows us to offer customers cells in multiple geographies including North America, Europe, or APAC.
+It's allowed us to minimize the impact of disruptions through fault isolations.
+And building this architecture across Amazon Web Services (AWS) regions allows us to offer Okta products and services in multiple geographies and multiple compliance environments including North America, Europe, or Australia and Japan.
+We have also created our first cell on Google Cloud Platform (GCP) and plan to continue diversifying infrastructure across hyperscalers, geographies, and compliance environments.

-As Okta's service has grown to handle exponentially more requests, we've rolled out cells linearly.
-This means that over time the capacity of a single cell continues to expand to meet customer demands-a direct result of scaling horizontally with tools such as Elasticsearch, Kinesis, ProxySQL, Redis, and Storm.
+As Okta's service has grown to handle exponentially more requests, we've rolled out cells linearly, continually investing in scaling them to accommodate our largest customers.
+Over time, the capacity of a single cell continues to expand to meet demand, which is a direct result of scaling both horizontally and vertically.
+This includes applying many patterns, such as horizontal read scaling at the database layer, efficient caching techniques, and auto scaling groups, along with implementing scalable frameworks that leverage tools like Elasticsearch, Kinesis, ProxySQL, and Redis.